-The View Memory Map dialog contents can be exported to a memory map report file of .json format.
-The Memory Map Report export option can be found under Libero File -> Export.
-Choosing this option opens the Export Memory Map Report dialog in which you can specify the SmartDesign component for which you want to export the memory map report.
-Click on the Browse button in the dialog to specify the memory map report file name and location on disk.
-A .json format memory map report file (which can be opened in a web browser or a json viewer in a text editor) will be created when you click the Save button.
+The memory map can also be exported to a JSON or HTML file.
+Select the Memory Map Report option from Libero File -> Export.
+In the Export Memory Map Report dialog, you can specify the SmartDesign component for which you want to export the memory map report.
+Click on the Browse button in the dialog to specify the memory map report file name, type (.json or .html) and location on disk.
+A .json or .html format memory map report file (which can be opened in a web browser or a json viewer in a text editor) will be created when you click the Save button.

-Figure 3-18.
+Figure 3-24.
 Libero Option to Export Memory Map Report